hennesre/jobhuntengine/interview_prep_framework.md

 **If raised or relevant to bring up:**

 ### "Why are you leaving Remesh?"
-**For startups**:"I've been there almost 5 years and built three product lines.
-The company's been through some changes [pending acquisition, growth slowing], and I'm ready for my next challenge.
+"I've been there almost 5 years and built three product lines.
+The company's been through some changes [acquisition], and I'm ready for my next challenge.
 I want to be somewhere earlier in the growth curve where I can have even more impact on product direction."
-**For big tech**:"I've been at Remesh for almost 5 years and have taken products from 0 to 1 multiple times.
-Now I want to work on products at real scale.
-I want to see how the best companies in the world approach product development and have resources to build things properly."

 ### "Why are you looking at [smaller company / bigger company]?"
 **For startups**: "I want to build AI products at a company solving a problem I care about.
 I thrive in ambiguity and want to apply my 0-to-1 skills at a place that moves fast."